 “I am a bit confused about what goes in the Significance and the Innovation sections of my proposal, and how those are different from the Approach.”

-In my grant writing classes like the Grant Dynamo, I teach the concept posing “problem-solution” pairs.
+In my grant writing programs like the Grant Foundry, I teach the concept posing “problem-solution” pairs.
 These pairs always come together, and I often see failures in grants because people present solutions without problems, or problems without solutions.

 All great grant proposals are framed around a series of problems, from the big to the more specific, along with a series of potential solutions, as yet unrealized… until you get the grant money to make those solutions move forward.

 It sounds simple, and in theory it is.
 Yet it’s hard to do in practice – at least judging by the people I work with at top universities.

 To answer this question, I’ll assume that you “get it” and are going to implement the problem-solution framework in your grant.

 Once we have that framework, the answer to this question is simple:

 - The Significance section is about the problem(s) –

 - why is a solution currently missing?